mharikmert/mharikmert.dev-infra/README.md

 # mharikmert.dev-infra
-Continuous delivery for [mharikmert.dev](https://mharikmert.dev)'s infrastructure using FluxCD and GitOps on Kubernetes
+Continuous delivery workflow for [mharikmert.dev](https://mharikmert.dev)'s infrastructure using FluxCD and GitOps on Kubernetes

 ## Flux Bootstrap command with extra-components
 ```bash